zhengyup/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation in PlantUML, the lifeline extends to the end of the diagram.
+**Note:** The lifeline for `DeleteCommandParser` and `DeleteCommand` should end at the destroy marker (X) but due to a limitation in PlantUML, the lifeline extends to the end of the diagram.
 </box>

 How the `Logic` component works: